lizwhales/Snakes-and-Ladders/README.md

 # Snakes-and-Ladders
-A Snake and Ladder Game.
+A Snakes and Ladders Game.